 If a READ command is registered at clock edge n, and the latency is m clocks, the data will be available nominally coincident with clock edge n + m.
-The CAS Latency Table indicates the operating frequencies at which each CAS latency setting can be used.
+Figure 6, "CAS Latency Table," on page 13, indicates the operating frequencies at which each CAS latency setting can be used.

-Reserved states should not be used, because unknown operation or incompatibility with future versions may result.
+Reserved states should not be used as unknown operation or incompatibility with future versions may result.

-Figure 5: Mode Register Definition Diagram
+Figure 4: Mode Register Definition Diagram